thoughtbot/superglue/docs/traversal-guide.md

 end
 ```

-### Index based selection
+### Index-based selection
-You may use an index based key to fetch an item in a list like so:
+You may use an index-based key to fetch an item in a list like so:

 ```
 remote('/dashboard?bzq=data.posts.0.details')